EDITING OR TRANSLATION?

 TRANSLATION SERVICES

 Manual translation from Russian to English or vice versa: The text is translated and then edited once before delivery to the client.
-On available days, the speed of translation is ~5000 words per day.
 All document formatting is preserved.

-Translation from Russian to English with the help of Google Translate: When the schedule is open, the speed of this kind of translation at Shevchuk Editing is ~6000 words per day.
-Quality is the same as that of manual translation, but there is no privacy because Google will get access to the text, and accordingly the price is lower.
+Translation from Russian to English with the help of Google Translate: Quality is the same as that of manual translation, but there is no privacy because Google will get access to the text, and accordingly the price is lower.
 All document formatting is preserved, for example, tables are still translated manually or by copying and pasting each cell individually if the cells contain a lot of text; the formatting of literary references (by bibliography software) and of equations is preserved too.
 All Microsoft Word styles of headings and sections of the text stay intact as well (for instance, if you are using a Word template from some journal).
 At Shevchuk Editing, after manual translation, the text is edited once, whereas after Google translation, the text is edited twice: first, very slowly by comparing individual sentences to correct the meaning, and the second time, to correct typos.
 Manual translation and translation with the help of Google have roughly the same speed for Shevchuk Editing.
-For authors who have not mastered the English keyboard (cannot type with all fingers without looking at the keyboard), Google translation with corrections will be much faster than manual translation, if you decide to do it yourself; see the next paragraph.
+For authors who have not mastered the English keyboard (cannot type with all fingers without looking at the keyboard), Google translation with corrections will be much faster than manual translation if you decide to do it yourself; see the next paragraph.
 With Google Translate, there is less manual work and more "comparison work," i.e., the input and output texts have to be compared slowly, sentence by sentence.
 Google Translate started to generate fairly good translations in the year 2020, but meaning is distorted approximately in every third sentence, and terminology is not always correct: thorough editing is required.
-Machine translation became fairly good in 2020 owing to huge advances in machine learning and artificial intelligence technologies.
+Machine translation became fairly good in 2020 owing to huge advances in machine learning technologies.

 It is important to eliminate all abbreviations (gene and protein symbols are not abbreviations) and to copy and paste the maximal allowed amount of text into Google Translate (portions of less than 5000 characters), so that Google Translate has sufficient context for each sentence.
 It is not a good idea to translate the whole document at once—that is, to upload your document to Google Translate—because translation quality will be much worse.
 All English words and symbols should be surrounded by correct English prepositions; otherwise, Google will not understand such sentences.
 For example, you need to replace "ингибирование APE1 нуклеотидом" with "ингибирование of APE1 by нуклеотидом".
+Long sentences need to be split into two or three because Google Translate cannot handle long sentences with complicated logic.
 As already mentioned, two editing passes are needed: the first one to correct the meaning and the second one to correct typos.
-Google Translate cannot handle long sentences with complicated logic.
 It goes without saying that machine translation should go through both editing passes before you submit the text for editing at Shevchuk Editing or at some other company.
 It is best to correct errors too (the second editing pass) because otherwise some sentences will be unclear or the meaning will be inaccurate.
 For a fully corrected machine translation, the regular price of editing is applicable.

 In some situations, correct meaning does not matter to authors because a Russian journal forces them to provide an English translation of a manuscript that is published in Russian.
-This is understandable, and Shevchuk Editing can make corrections of grammar and word choice in this kind of low-quality text, but please keep in mind that at the regular price, the editing of a machine translation will not correct meaning and will not improve unclear sentences (the "garbage in garbage out" principle).
-At Shevchuk Editing, verification of an uncorrected or slightly corrected machine translation (when you provide both the Russian and English text) will cost more unfortunately than translation with the help of Google because the verification will take up more time.
-The reason is that machine translation is typically performed incorrectly by authors.
+This is understandable, and Shevchuk Editing can make corrections of grammar and word choice in this kind of low-quality text, but please keep in mind that the editing of a machine translation will not correct meaning and will not improve unclear sentences (the "garbage in garbage out" principle).
+A language certificate cannot be issued in this case, unfortunately.

 If authors decide to use Google Translate with corrections themselves, then the person doing the translation should have good English proficiency, namely, it is preferable that he or she has produced intelligible translations of scientific articles before.
 If English proficiency is low or the person has never successfully translated a research article into readable English, then Google Translate will not help.
 You will produce an unintelligible text unsuitable for editing by a third party, and the translation will have to be redone from scratch.
+Deepl is not recommended because it is much worse than Google in terms of translation of scientific texts.
 It is best to assign English translation to the coauthor who has the best command of English.
 Please be advised that Google translation requires a lot of corrections before it will look like a real translation; divide your typical duration of manual translation by 2 or 3: this is how much time is needed to rework the Google translation of your research article if you do it yourself.
 This company does not provide the service of translation verification.

 Request a price quote today!